 Table of Contents

-Autumn is a highly symbolic season, as it heralds the start of the end.
+As we approach winter, autumn is often seen as the beginning of the end.
+This gives it a sense of impending gloom, a sadness in the air, and a reminder that all things will eventually come to an end.
 Here’s what autumn represents as well as the symbols that are used to signify autumn.

 Symbolism of Autumn

-Being the season when the weather starts to cool, animals stock for hibernation, and farmers bundle up, autumn has drawn an interesting range of meanings and symbolism.
+Being the season when the weather starts to cool, animals stock for hibernation, and people start to bundle up, autumn has a range of meanings and symbolism.
 Some of these symbolic meanings of autumn include maturity, change, preservation, abundance, wealth, reconnection, balance, and sickness.

-- Change – Autumn can be a time of unwanted change.
-Autumn comes to remind us that winter is around the corner and that we must prepare to embrace the oncoming change.
+- Change: Autumn can be a time of unwanted change.
+It reminds us that winter is around the corner and that we must prepare to embrace the oncoming change.
 In some works of literature, such as Robin Wasserman’s “Girls on Fire”, autumn is depicted as being haunted by death.
 This melancholic representation does not serve to threaten us but rather to teach us that change is good and inevitable.

-- Abundance and Wealth – This symbolic meaning derives from the fact that harvesting is done in the fall.
-Crops that had been planted in the spring are ready and stores are full.
+- Abundance and Wealth: Autumn is a time of abundant harvests.
+Crops planted in spring are ready and stores are full.
 Similarly, it is during this time that animals have an abundance of food in their hibernation dens.

-- Balance – During this season, hours of the day and hours of the night are equal.
-You could, therefore, say that the days of autumn are balanced.
+- Balance: During this season, hours of the day and hours of the night are equal.
+You could, therefore, say that the days of autumn are balanced, representing balance, harmony, and a sense of moderation.

-- Sickness – This autumnal representation derives from the nature of plants and weather during the autumn season.
+- Sickness: This autumnal representation derives from the nature of plants and weather during the autumn season.
 The fall season is characterized by strong, cold winds which bring with them sickness.
 It is also a time when plants wither and the once vibrant colors of spring and summer turn to hues of red, brown, and yellow.
-This withering is seen to represent sickness.

 Symbols of Autumn

-This symbol’s representation of autumn is twofold.
+This is an ancient Germanic symbol that was often used in clog almanacs.
+The symbol’s representation of autumn is twofold.
 Firstly, the downward-facing cross in the middle is an indicator of life and crops going back to rest for the winter.
 Secondly, the characteristic m resembles the astrological sign Scorpio, which is prevalent from late October to late November, which lies in the Northern hemisphere autumn period.

 Folklore and Festivities of Autumn

-Being a season that contains both abundance and solemnity, autumn has recorded a number of myths, legends, and festivities over the years.
+Being a season that contains both abundance and solemnity, there are many myths, legends, and festivities about autumn over the years.

-According to Greek mythology, Persephone, the daughter of Demeter the goddess of the harvest, returns to the underworld during the September equinox every year.
-During the time that Persephone is in the underworld, Demeter is so sad that she deprives the earth of crops until spring when her daughter returns to her.
+According to Greek mythology, Persephone, the daughter of Demeter, returns to the underworld during the September equinox every year.
+During the time that Persephone is in the underworld, Demeter, the goddess of agriculture and harvest, is so sad that she deprives the earth of crops until spring when her daughter returns to her.

 The Romans honored the harvest festival in a celebration known as Cerelia.
 This festival dedicated to Ceres the goddess of corn was marked with offerings of pigs and first fruits of harvest, music, parades, games, sports, and a thanksgiving feast.
 This Roman festival follows a story similar to the Greek origin of seasons, with Persephone being known as Cerelia, Demeter being known as Ceres, and Hades being known as Pluto.